Quantcast

 However, after the world was able to witness that cigars weren't the only thing on ice in that marriage, they decided to start dishing out little details here and there.
 It all began with the "Feelin' Myself" track, where Bey comes out of her graceful public persona (maybe embodying Sasha Fierce?) and responded to the rumors.

-They went on to sell out stadiums worldwide on a joint tour (the inaugural On The Run tour) and then created syncramonius albums about the ongoing endurance of their relationship.
+They went on to sell out stadiums worldwide on a joint tour (the inaugural On The Run tour) and then created synchronous albums about the ongoing endurance of their relationship.
 Spilling all the lemonade, because they gave us more through this one album Lemonade than they've given us over the course of their nearly 20-year relationship.

-A couple years later and they're spinning that straw into gold like a modern day Rumpelstiltskin, forever making money off the infamous incident with their past collaborations and the latest, Everything is Love.
+A couple years later and they're spinning that straw into gold like a modern-day Rumpelstiltskin, forever making money off the infamous incident with their past collaborations and the latest, Everything is Love.

 Let this be business lesson number one, because really and truly there is no one event you can't bounce back from.
 It's not about what happened, it's a matter of good damage control.